bfeist/ISS_Position/README.md

 Copy contents of `/dist` folder to external server

 ## Notes
-The `spacetrack_iss` folder contains a simple PHP space-track.org API caching scheme.
-This app hits the API for ISS TLE ephemeris json objects for a given day and caches the response.
-Right now this is decoupled from the rest of this application.
+The `spacetrack_iss` folder contains a simple PHP `space-track.org` API caching scheme.
+This app hits the API for ISS TLE ephemeris JSON objects for a given day and caches the response.
+This is decoupled from the rest of the code in this repo.
 Run it in an environment of your choice that has PHP curl capability.
-The location of the service should be hard coded into the index.js file.
+Put the location URL into the `index.js` file.

 [TLE](https://en.wikipedia.org/wiki/Two-line_element_set) data is processed using `tle.js` library into orbital data including latitude and longitude.
 This data is fed into `mapbox-gl` on an internal to update the ISS position every 100th of a second, and recenter the map every 5 seconds.